BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     10          James Cagney

-Here the fields are

-* aid– a unique integer identifier for the row
-* name – the actor's name

-Relationship tables are different.
+**Relationship tables** are different.
 They hold values that tie the entities together.
 Instead of using actual data, the identifiers are used in a relationship table.
 The following is a description of the cast table.

 .. code:: SQL